google/mobly/docs/instrumentation_tutorial.md

 *Expect*:

-The output you would normally expect to see from running instrumentation commands along with a summary of all the instrumentation test methods.
+The output from both instrumentation runs along with an aggregated summary of the results from both runs.